zed-industries/zed/docs/src/linux.md

 If opening new files or projects is not working, the likely problem is that your XDG desktop does not provide a file picker.

-If you are using a distribution that lets you configure your xdg provider, or a window manager that does not provide one, you must make sure you have a backup provider configured.
+If you are using a distribution that lets you configure your XDG provider or a window manager that does not provide one, you must make sure you have a backup provider configured.
 See [this list](https://wiki.archlinux.org/title/XDG_Desktop_Portal#List_of_backends_and_interfaces) as a starting point.